oroinc/documentation/user_guide/channel_guide1.rst

 For B2B and Magento Channel their specific values will be already in the list.
 Both System and Custom Entities can be added to the same list.
-Choose an Entity and click :guilabel:`Add` button.
+Choose an entity and click :guilabel:`Add` button.
 The entity will be Added to the list.
 You can also delete entities from the list.
 Click |IcDelete| to do so.
 This will remove the Entity from this Channel's list (not from the System).

 4. Save the Channel in the System